Zio-Net/Sagaway/README.md

 The Saga can call any service, utilizing any means of communication.
 However, to enable auto-routing, the Sagaway framework provides a mechanism that propagates the actor identity and the callback function name so the callback message can be dispatched to the correct function.
 If you decide not to use the Sagaway auto-routing, you must inform the Saga of each call outcome or rely on the Saga polling mechanism.
 If you want a more straightforward implementation, follow these instructions:

 - Create an ASP.NET Minimal API project
+- Add NuGet packages for Dapr, for Open Telemetry and the `Sagaway.Callback.Propagator` to support auto callback dispatch
 - Add the following services:

 ```csharp